 I’ve almost finished my Kanji deck, I will have learnt all the Kanji in 3 days then it’s just reviews!
 I can then get back into sentences and then finally make the JJ leap.

-I’m waiting for my Japanese only dictionary to come and I have also ordered a tonne of manga (Yotsuba!, Dragonball, and Death Note).
+I’m waiting for my Japanese only dictionary to come and I have also ordered a tonne of manga (Yotsuba!, Dragonball, and Death Note, Amazon).
 I’ve done this for motivation + reading practice.
 I’m going to lie them around my flat, have them in my bag when I go to Uni etc so that If I ever have a free moment I can pick them up and start skim reading.

 Obviously I won’t be able to read much yet but it will give me motivation and will give me a sense of actual writing structure.

 I also met some Japanese people at the Japanese society!
 I’m already language exchanging with someone.
 We mainly talk in English, I have been speaking Japanese more with my other language exchanges on LINE which is good.